Ochelle-Abraham/Moodies/README.md

 # Moodies

 This is a **single‑page** HTML app that surfaces Bible verses based on how someone feels (Sad, Guilt, Anger, Happy, Tired, Anxiety).
 It’s responsive, touch‑friendly, and includes subtle pink “star” clusters in the page corners.
+And yes it is live !!!!!
+Check it out at https://ochelle-abraham.github.io/Moodies/

 ## What’s inside